tolitius/towel/README.md

                      response_model=MeaningOfLife)
 ```

-now thinker will reply on instructor to return the response as the MeaningOfLife type:
+now thinker will rely on instructor to return the response as the MeaningOfLife type:

 ```python
 >>> thoughts